newchuyalong/libgdx-learning/Wiki-Rules.md

 Github does NOT have a robust pull request system for wiki changes, so this is the way it is for non-trivial changes to the wiki.
 If you have any problems, **PLEASE** contact support@github.com with your wishlist (hopefully something like "please make github wikis better! $IDEAS").
 If you have a problem, it is necessary that you voice yourself to Github!

 ## Commit Messages ##
-It is optional to create a commit message for a wiki edit, however it is very imperative that you make one. make a small effort to say something like the following 'fixed typo...' see the next section `Small Typo Fixes` for more information
+It is optional to create a commit message for a wiki edit, however it is very imperative that you make one. make a small effort to say something like the following 'fixed typo...' see the next section `Small Typo Fixes` for more information.
+Also please add the Page name to the commit if only editing a single page in the commit, and the commit message does not create redundancy.

-## Small Typo Fixes ##
+### Small Typo Fixes ###
 Github wiki's diff system is not as robust as the diff system for code.
 If you make a tiny change, in the commit message please say "Fixed typo alpa -> alpha" or something of the sort

+here are some good and bad commit message examples:

+good:
+* `Added docs about serialization @ Reading and Writing JSON`
+* `Added info about BitmapFonts`
+* `Fixed paren issue in link @ Accelerometer`
+* `Added more rules for consistency`

+bad:
+* `fixed typo`
+* `lulhax`
+* `Sinistersnare is amazing` (regardless of how true it is, this is a bad commit message)